 Space exploration is all about teamwork.
 Each NASA rocket launch takes years of preparation and hundreds of scientists and engineers working as a team.
 This ensures that a safe and reliable rocket is built to hurl humans into space!
 Once on the International Space Station (ISS), astronauts must work together to survive the hazards of space (just watch any space movie).
 But do you know how astronauts move from their rocket to the ISS?
 A pilot carefully navigates the space vehicle to a docking port.
 Check out this video of SpaceX docking to the ISS.

 To simulate this maneuver, my Space Club students complete the Space Docking Challenge.
 As shown below, eight students work together to move a PVC ring with a ball balanced on top (the astronauts) to dock with a larger ring (the ISS) placed on the ground.
 This activity is easily adaptable to any age by increasing the length of the string, size of the ball, or distance to the larger ring.
 We've done this activity with ages ranging from preschool to adults!
-This challenge is a big hit during our STEM Family Nights, and you can find instructions in our planning guide.
+You can find the complete instructions in our back to school icebreakers guide.
+This challenge is a big hit during our STEM Family Nights!

 Modifications for younger students: